coder83431/VPN-Setup-and-Usage-Proton-VPN-/README.md

-2.Create a resource group in Microsoft Azure
+2.Create a resource group in Microsoft Azure.
+Make the resource group be located in a different area than your own computer.
 </p>
 <br />